Efraileg/LinkedList-in-C/README.md

 Following this order the lists will be recreated.

 The instructions for testing the lists will be the same for all lists.
-Each list will contain three files:
+Each list will contain these files:
   - main.c
   - linkedList.h
 (The name of the files can change depending on the name of the linked list).